feissN/personal-ai/README.md

 ## Preview
 ![image](https://user-images.githubusercontent.com/86616781/233838482-7c0b3979-5793-4d92-aa40-07a641e14d2d.png)

+## Setup
+1. Run `npm install`
+2. Create `.env` with `OPENAI_API_KEY=YOURAPIKEY`
-### Ingest own documents
+3. Ingest own documents
     1. Create folder `docs` in `server/` and place all your .pdf files there
     2. Run `npm run dev` to start the dev-server.
 On the first startup it will check if `docs` exists.
 If so, it will then create the vectors for those files.
 You can then start asking some questions